brackenbit/supabase-custom-claims/README.md

 Unit testing has very limited coverage (only MainNavbar is included).

 E2E testing is also a work in progress, but a bit more substantial.
-It confirms that login is working, and tenant data is segregated.
+It confirms that login is working, tenant data is segregated, and admins can edit widgets.

 ## Building the Demo